mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 27 October 2025

-- The average temperature today is 11.65˚C,
+- The average temperature today is 11.73˚C,
-- With highs of 12.21˚C and lows of 10.94˚C,
+- With highs of 12.21˚C and lows of 11.03˚C,
-- It may feel like 10.75˚C with broken clouds
+- It may feel like 10.86˚C with overcast clouds
-- The wind speed is 5.81m/s and visibility is 10000m
+- The wind speed is 4.47m/s and visibility is 10000m
-- The pressure is 1003hPa and humidity is 72%
+- The pressure is 1003hPa and humidity is 73%
 - The sun will rise at 06:53 and set at 16:50

 <!-- weather_marker ends -->